amecib/Dice_game_in_bash/README.md

 ---

 ## Author
 This project was developed by Amecib as part of a university semester project at Paris Dauphine–PSL University.
-If you wish to credit this work, feel free to message me for my full name.
+If you wish to credit this work, feel free to message me for my full real name.